New — Claude Co-Work for Business Professionals is now free. Build your AI workflow in one afternoon. Get free access →

 Key Outcomes

-• Break-even Reached in the final month of engagement — from ongoing losses — after P&L visibility exposed where margin was actually going
+• Break-even Reached in the final month — after P&L visibility exposed where margin was going

-• −20% Software and operational costs eliminated through a full stack audit — zero loss in output or delivery capability
+• −20% Software and operational costs cut via a full stack audit — zero loss in output